dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

     }
 }
 ```
-What if a user sends a request to update this field ?
+What if a user sends a request to update this field?
 For instance :

 ```json hl_lines="9" linenums="1" title="Malicious Evidence update POST payload"
 {